josefalanga/josefalanga.github.io/pages/katas/conway-tasks.md

 ## Constrains of the kata
 1. Given a 2D board, with fixed size (eg:10x12), and a starting set of alive cells, implement the core rules of the game using hardcore TDD (red-green-refactor).
 2. Use Unity and UniTask.
 3. The simulation advances by itself at one step per second.
+Tests must use simulated time.
 4. Make a base test class, annotation, extension or whatever you can think of to make the testing the simplest it can be.